bshoshany/OGRe/README.md

 * `OGRe_Documentation.nb`: An interactive Mathematica notebook.
 Requires Mathematica to open.
 * `OGRe_Documentation.pdf`: A PDF version of the notebook.
 Can be viewed with any PDF reader.

+Once the package is loaded, the documentation can be easily accessed by executing the command `TDocs[]`, which automatically downloads the file `OGRe_Documentation.nb` from GitHub and opens it in Mathematica.

 <a id="markdown-version-history" name="version-history"></a>
 ## Version history

+* v1.2 (2021-04-28)
+    * New modules:
+        * `TDocs`: Opens the Mathematica notebook `OGRe_Documentation.nb` directly from the GitHub repository.
+This allows users to instantly access the latest documentation from any Mathematica session, whether the package itself was loaded locally or from GitHub.
+        * `TParallelize`:
+            * Enables or disable the parallelization of tensor simplifications (see below).
+It is disabled by default.
+            * As a rule of thumb, if simplifications are taking less than a few seconds, then you should leave parallelization off, as it has a small overhead and may actually impede performance in that case.
+However, if simplifications are taking more than a few seconds, then it is highly recommended to enable parallelization for a significant performance boost.
+            * This setting will be exported when using `TExportAll`, so it will be imported automatically with `TImportAll` in future sessions.
+            * Aspects of the package other than simplification are not parallelized, since they are typically short calculations with few elements, and would not benefit from parallelization.
+    * Changes to existing modules:
+        * `TCalc` now displays a progress bar (see below).
+        * `TCheckForUpdates`:
+            * Fixed a bug where this module falsely reported that a new version is available.
+            * Fixed a bug where this module issued an error when giving the option to download `OGRe.m` to the current notebook directory if the notebook is an Untitled notebook, meaning it is not an actual file in the file system and thus does not have a notebook directory.
+            * This module now gives the user the option to reload the new version directly from GitHub without saving it locally.
+        * `TList` and `TShow`:
+            * The output of these modules is now uneditable.
+I made this change after I noticed that some users were editing the output, thinking that they are editing the tensor itself.
+(An option to actually edit the elements of a tensor in `MatrixForm` may be added in a future version.)
+            * These modules now take a fourth optional argument: a function to map to each of the tensor's elements before they are displayed.
+Typically this would be `ReplaceAll[rules]` to apply the `rules` to the elements, but any function can be used.
+Note that applying `ReplaceAll` to the output of `TShow` or `TList` directly won't work, since the output is formatted.
+        * `TNewMetric` now verifies that the metric components are an invertible, symmetric, and square matrix.
+    * Other changes:
+        * The performance of simplifications has been improved considerably!
+            * Simplifications are now performed automatically less often, to prevent simplifying the same expression multiple times.
+            * In addition, simplifications can now be parallelized.
+This is enabled using the new module `TParallelize` (see above).
+The parallelization is implemented using a thread pool model (with `ParallelSubmit` and `WaitAll`), which in my benchmarks was found to provide better performance than the simpler `Parallelize` or `ParallelMap`.
+            * Parallelization can potentially provide a speedup proportional to the number of parallel kernels.
+Note that this number is determined by your Mathematica license, and it may be less than the number of cores in your CPU.
+        * Calculations with `TCalc` and simplifications now both display progress bars, so you can keep track of long calculations.
+This was a popular feature request, especially for simplifications, since they are usually the most time-consuming operations.
+        * Improved the appearance of the welcome message.
+        * Messages from OGRe are now displayed with a special cell label.
+        * Information on how to load the package is now displayed in the `README.md` file.
 * v1.1 (2021-04-15)
     * New modules:
         * `TCheckForUpdates`: Automatically checks the GitHub repository for updates.
 If a new version of the package is available, the module will offer an option to download or install the new version and reload the package.